top of page

 No, slab leaks do not resolve on their own and usually worsen over time.
 Professional repair is required.

-1. How do plumbers detect slab leaks?
+How do plumbers locate slab leaks?

 Plumbers use advanced tools like electronic leak detectors and thermal imaging to locate leaks without damaging your flooring.